shanhaiying/megua/doc/source/userguide.rst

 ==========

 MEGUA name is originally based the acronym for 'Mathematics Exercise Generator' and UA stand for University of Aveiro.

-It uses |sagemath|_ as the plataform support for mathematics to create and edit a personal or group databases of parameterized exercise templates written in LaTeX_ typeset.
+It's a package for |sagemath|_ to create and edit a personal or group databases of parameterized exercise templates written in LaTeX_ typeset.
 The package is ready for command line use or Sage notebook use.